mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 lang: en
 ---

-MAP Protocol is a Bitcoin layer-2 and peer-to-peer omnichain infrastructure built upon light clients and ZK technology, focusing on cross-chain interoperability.
+MAP Protocol is a peer-to-peer omnichain infrastructure built upon light clients and ZK technology, focusing on secure cross-chain interoperability.
 During the cross-chain process, it does not rely on any privileged third parties, but is purely peer-to-peer and only puts trust in code.
 It provides an omnichain smart contract development platform for dApps and interoperability for the Bitcoin ecosystem.

 ---